abadiet/PNEATM/README.md

 This code depends on both SFML (for graphics) and spdlog (for logs) libraries:
 - [SFML install](https://www.sfml-dev.org/download.php)
 - [spdlog install](https://github.com/gabime/spdlog)
+⚠️ Please note that these dependencies introduce impurity to PNEATM.
+However, they are not necessary, so you can easily remove them to have a fully pure C++ library.

 ## Examples & Documentations
 Documentation is available at [https://titofra.github.io/PNEATM/](https://titofra.github.io/PNEATM/).
 Moreover, a Snake AI powered by PNEATM is available on [/examples/snake/](https://github.com/titofra/PNEATM/tree/main/examples/snake).